Odyhibit/Any-bits-Steganography/README.md

 The stego tab allows you to pick a cover image, and a hidden file.
 The cover image will be changed to a .PNG file with 4 channels.
+If the file to hide is not an image the preview will remain blank.

 ![stego_settings](https://github.com/Odyhibit/Any-bits-you-want-Steganography/assets/1384102/a0a5fee2-e51a-4ade-87d0-49ae74f54c49)